 - Set up a deep frying station.
 Deep frying at home is so much easier when you have a dedicated space and routine for it.
 You’ll need a dutch oven, candy thermometer, and metal spider or tongs.
 A dutch oven with high walls works best to regulate even, stable heat and to ensure the oil doesn’t splash over.
 Attach a candy thermometer to accurately gauge the oil temperature.
 A metal spider or tongs makes removal from the hot oil easier.

 - Add enough oil so the chicken can float.
 The best, most efficient way to deep fry is to add enough oil so the food can float.
 That way, it won’t stick to the bottom and the oil will fry all the nooks and crannies.
-Add about 2 inches (grapeseed, vegetable, canola, avocado, or peanut oil all work well) — and you’re set!
+Add about 2 inches of oil (grapeseed, vegetable, canola, avocado, or peanut oil all work well) — and you’re set!

 - Double fry for extra crispy chicken.
 Optional step.
 After the chicken is finished cooking, deep fry a second time for 1-2 minutes.
 This will ensure extra crispy and crunchy fried chicken.